parulpriyedarshani/Task-Manager/README.md

 Run `npm install` in both the frontend and the api folder to install all the dependencies.

 Run `nodemon app.js` in the api folder to start the backend server.
-Nodemon look for the changes automatically in the api directory and restarts itself.
+Nodemon looks for the changes automatically in the api directory and restarts itself.

 ## Code scaffolding